 Is There a Link Between Constipation and Parkinson's (& Other Chronic Conditions)?

 In this article, we'll explore the connection between constipation and Parkinson's disease, as well as other chronic conditions.
-We'll explain what constipation is and provide a definition of what a chronic condition is as well.
-We will then explore whether there is a link between constipation and long-term health issues.
+We’ll explain what constipation is, define chronic conditions, and examine the growing evidence linking constipation to long-term health issues.

 Key Takeaways